Flow My Tears, the Policeman Said: Plot

 An autopsy reveals that Alys' death was caused by an experimental reality-warping drug called KR-3.
 The coroner explains to Felix that, as Alys was a fan of Taverner, her use of the drug caused Taverner to be transported to a parallel universe where he no longer existed.
 Her death then caused his return to his own universe.
 The Police General decides to implicate Taverner in Alys' death to distract attention from his incest.
 The press are informed that Taverner is a suspect in the case and, wishing to clear his name, Taverner surrenders himself to the police.
 Heartbroken over the death of his sister, Felix returns home, suffering a nervous breakdown on the way.

 In an epilogue, the final fates of the main characters are disclosed.
 Buckman retires to Borneo where he is assassinated soon after writing an exposé of the global police apparatus.
 Taverner is cleared of all charges and dies of old age, while Heather Hart abandons her celebrity career and becomes a recluse.
 Dominic's pottery wins an international award and her works become of great value while she lives into her eighties.
 KR-3 test trials are deemed too destructive and the project is abandoned.
 Ultimately, the revolutionary students give up and voluntarily enter forced-labor camps.
 The detention camps later dwindle away and close down, the government no longer posing a threat.

 Reception

-New York Times reviewer Gerald Jonas praised the novel, saying that "Dick skillfully explores the psychological ramifications of this nightmare," but concludes that the story's concluding rationalization of its events is "an artistic miscalculation [and] a major flaw in an otherwise superb novel."
+New York Times reviewer Gerald Jonas praised the novel, saying that "Dick skillfully explores the psychological ramifications of this nightmare," but concludes that the story's concluding rationalization of its events is an artistic "miscalculation [and] a major flaw in an otherwise superb novel."

 Title

 The title is a reference to "Flow, my tears", an ayre by the 16th century composer John Dowland, setting to music a poem by an anonymous author (possibly Dowland himself).
 Quotations from the piece begin every major section of the novel, and Dowland's work is referenced in several of Dick's works.
 The poem begins:

-The novel is parodied as The Android Cried Me a River in VALIS.
+The novel is parodied as The Android Cried Me a River in Dick's later novel VALIS.